How to become a financial planner

 Demand for financial planners in Australia

-If you’re still not sure whether becoming a financial planner or adviser is the right choice for you, the growing demand for these services may convince you.
+If you’re still not sure whether becoming a financial planner or advisor is the right choice for you, the growing demand for these services may convince you.

 A report from the Australian Securities and Investment Commission (ASIC) found that 27 per cent of Australians have received financial advice in the past.
 However, the number that really matters is that 41 per cent intend to get financial advice in the future.